nlp-css-201-tutorials/nlp-css-201-tutorials/index.md

 ## Logistics on joining tutorials live

 We will send out the tutorial video link to our mailing list a few days before the tutorial starts.
-If you want to join the mailing list, subscribe [here](https://groups.google.com/g/nlp-css-tutorials).
+If you want to join the mailing list, subscribe [here](https://groups.google.com/g/nlp-css-tutorials). -->

 ## Schedule

-**Note**: all dates are tentative; we will send the final date/time for each tutorial on the mailing list prior to the tutorial.
 All times are in US EST timezone (UTC-4) unless otherwise noted.

 | Date | Title | Description | Leader | Background info |